kinfi4/kinfi4/readme.md

    <h2> Hi there!👋 </h2> <br>
     I'm Ilya, an enthusiast currently working of EPAM System as a Python Developer and Data Engineer. <br> <br>

-So glad you are here, I got into IT at 2019 and from the first beginning I was really interested in everything connected with data processing and machine learning.
+So glad you are here, I got into IT in 2019 and from the first beginning, I was really interested in everything connected with data processing and machine learning.
 I have some web development experience as well.
-The biggest web project I've ever done is KinGames, you might find source code <a href="https://github.com/kinfi4/kingames"> here</a>.  <br> <br>
+Currently, I'm working on a big project Kin-News.
+That's an open-source web platform for analyzing text from Telegram channels.
+Also, that will be a great tool for testing your custom NLP models.
+The source code of the project can be found <a href="https://github.com/kinfi4/kin-news"> here</a>.  <br> <br>

 ## Current focus &#128187;
 <b> python, linux, NLP, data engineering, big data </b>.